Liverpool & Leeds Canal - Keighley to Leeds (★★★★☆)

 From here the same pattern of the canal continues, with the on-going meander through the much flatter lands leading up to Leeds.

-Here on the map the canal is surrounded on all sides by housing, but it somehow manages to retain a very countrysidey feel - all the up until the first glimpses of Leeds in the distance.
+On the map the canal is surrounded on all sides by housing, but it somehow manages to retain a very countrysidey feel - all the way up until the first glimpses of Leeds appear in the distance.

 Heading past Kirkstall

-Finally it gets super-busy as the final stretch starts, just before the Liverpool and Leeds canal joins up with the River Aire - with onward canal navigation continuing on via the River Aire to connect up with the Aire and Calder Navigations that run round to Goole.
+Finally it gets super-busy as the final stretch starts, just before the Liverpool and Leeds canal joins up with the River Aire - with onward canal navigation continuing on via the Aire and Calder Navigation, that runs on to Goole and out to the North Sea.

-This onward route provides a coast to coast join across the country - although I'm not entirely certain how exciting that route is.
-The initial section does - however - form part of the Trans Pennine Trail and this I do have on the maybe list for further exploration.
+This onward route provides a potential coast to coast journey across the country - I'm not entirely certain how exciting that route is as from here it is pretty flat countryside.

 But here, today's walk ends at Granary Wharf - with only a very short walk to the nearby station to head home.